eduardz1/Bachelor-Thesis/chapters/raspberries-responsabilities-and-physical-setup.typ

 We will refer to the _Controller_ also as _Data Collector_ because its responsibility is to collect data using sensors attached to the board and send the measurements to the time series database.

-In case one wants to replicate our setup, one can use whichever computer they want as the host, these paragraphs will assume the host computer runs a Debian-based Linux distribution but any OS should work with minimal changes.
+In case one wants to replicate our setup, any computer can be used as the host machine, these paragraphs will assume the host runs a Debian-based Linux distribution but any major OS should work with minimal changes.

 The _Controller_ and _Actuator_ can be run on the same Raspberry with minimal changes.

-A more in-depth guide to exactly replicate our setup was published #link("https://www.github.com/N-essuno/greenhouse_twin_project/physical-setup")[here].
+A more in-depth guide to exactly replicate our setup was published at https://github.com/N-essuno/greenhouse_twin_project/tree/main/physical-setup.

-To make it easier to configure the Raspberry we wrote some bash scripts that make it easy to install the necessary dependencies with one click.
-For example to configure the Host @host-setup we can just run the following script that is written to be architecture-independent, given that the host computer does not need to interface with any sensor directly:
+To make it easier to configure the Raspberry Pis we wrote some bash scripts that make it easy to install the necessary dependencies with one click.
+For example to configure the host (see @host-setup) we can just run the following script that is written to be architecture-independent, given that the host computer does not need to interface with any sensor directly:

 ```bash
 #!/bin/bash